Mothers Leading the Way

 -Genevieve Kurilec-McDonald, Candidate for Maine State Legislature

 The perspective, experience, and voice at the leadership table when important matters are discussed are so critical to not only women but our entire community and society.
 Diversity and inclusion of all personal and professional backgrounds, genders, ethnicities and an overall mix of different people are critical to ensure all ideas are considered in making better decisions.
 It also allows everyone to learn from each other and grow.
 It promotes creativity and innovation.
-It also ensure that the most vulnerable populations are also considered in the dialogue of the decisions.
+It also ensures that the most vulnerable populations are also considered in the dialogue of the decisions.
 Women and mothers in elected office are vital to our society’s success.

 -Monique Rodriguez, Former Candidate for Deer Park ISD School Board Trustee